U.S. Route 377: U.S. 377 in Texas

-When US 377 was commissioned in 1930, US 77 connected Dallas, Texas with the north and south, but nearby Fort Worth lacked a direct northern connection.
-US 377 connected US 77 in Denton, Texas with US 81 in Fort Worth, forming a parallel route between Denton and Hillsboro, where US 81 met US 77.
-When the Interstate highway system was built, I-35 paralleled the Dallas–Fort Worth split with routes I-35E through Dallas (along US 77) and I-35W through Fort Worth (along US 377 and US 81).
-The section of US 377 in Texas north of Denton was signed as SH 99 until 1968.
+When US 377 was commissioned in 1930, US 77 connected Dallas, Texas, with the north and south, but nearby Fort Worth lacked a direct northern connection.
+US 377 formed a short (less than 40 mi) connection between US 77 in Denton and US 81 in Fort Worth.
+Along with a section of US 81, it provided a parallel north–south route to US 77 between Denton and Hillsboro, where US 81 met US 77.
+When the Interstate Highway System was built, I-35 included a similar Dallas–Fort Worth split with routes I-35E through Dallas (along US 77) and I-35W through Fort Worth (along to US 377 and US 81).

-The "Willis Bridge" crossing the Red River was constructed in 1968.
-It has guardrail damage causing the remaining bridge to be very narrow and has since been considered structurally deficient.
-Parts of the bridge have collapsed.
-An original ETA of replacement was February 2018, costing $80 million.
-In November 2018, the Oklahoma Transportation Commission awarded a $43 million contract to replace the bridge with a new two-lane bridge scheduled to start construction in late December 2018 or early January 2019.
+In 1931, US 377 was extended to southwest from Fort Worth to Stephenville, and in 1951, it was extended south from Stephenville to its current terminus in Del Rio.

+The section of US 377 in Texas north of Denton was signed as SH 10 until 1960 and SH 99 from 1960 until 1968.
+The American Association of State Highway Officials (AASHO, later the American Association of State Highway and Transpiration Officiations, AASHTO), the body which coordinates the numbering of U.S. Highways, approved an extension of US 377 from Denton into Oklahoma in 1968 and signs went up for this section in 1969.

-U.S. 377 remained a two-lane highway between Denton and Fort Worth.
-It has since been widened with more construction scheduled.
-North of Denton, U.S. 377 is currently two lanes.
+US 377 long remained a two-lane highway between Denton and Fort Worth, but has since been widened with more construction scheduled.
+North of Denton, US 377 is currently two lanes.